runely/calendar-homey/README.md

 ## Changelog

+- 3.0.5
+  - Reference to a OCPS 1.4 generator in the settings page, as well as link to the pattern usage.
 - 3.0.4
   - Bugfix: Handle all calendar providers equally and expect `node-ical` to give us correct date information
   - Dev dependency updates